jpmorganchase/modular/docs/commands/test.md

 ### Modular-specific options

+`--bypass`: Bypass Modular selective behaviour and flags, and send all provided flags and options directly to the Jest process with Modular configuration.
+Useful when running `modular test` from IntelliJ.

 `--ancestors`: Take the packages specified by the user via arguments or options and add their ancestors (i.e. the packages that have a direct or indirect dependency on them) to the test list.